-The east coast of Afrika has a long history of trade, influence and conquest.
-Mozambique, on the southeastern coast of the continent and listed no.14 in the top 20 poorest nations on Earth, has over the centuries experienced encroachment of nations from all corners of the world.
-These interactions often began with trade and often ended with occupation.
+East Afrika has a long history of trade, influence and conquest by outsiders.
+Mozambique, on the southeastern coast of the continent and listed no.14 in the top 20 poorest nations on Earth, has over the centuries experienced encroachment by nations from all corners of the world.
+These interactions would often begin with trade and end with occupation.
 Notable players have included Hindus, Swahilis, Arabs and the Portuguese.

 In the 20th Century, the nation experienced over 25 years of cold war and apartheid-sponsored violence.
-Scholars accrue Mozambique’s current poverty to this long history of unbalanced interaction.
+The majority of scholars accrue Mozambique’s current poverty to this long history of unbalanced interactions.